lstrojny/functional-php/README.md

 Applies a callback to each element in the collection and collects the return value

-`mixed Functional\first(array|Traversable $collection, callable $callback)`
+`mixed Functional\first(array|Traversable $collection[, callable $callback])`
-Returns the first element of the collection where the callback returned true
+Returns the first element of the collection where the callback returned true.
+If no callback is given, the first element is returned

-`mixed Functional\last(array|Traversable $collection, callable $callback)`
+`mixed Functional\last(array|Traversable $collection[, callable $callback])`
-Returns the last element of the collection where the callback returned true
+Returns the last element of the collection where the callback returned true.
+If no callback is given, the last element is returned

 `integer|float Functional\product(array|Traversable $collection, $initial = 1)`